Once the results of the study are complete, it is time to start writing your report or article for publication in a scientific journal or other forum.

 There are specific rules to attend to regarding clinical investigations of medical devices.

+Medical devices in the EU are divided into two regulatory categories, each following different regulations.
 For medical devices, the EU Regulation on Medical Devices (MDR) applies.
-New rules apply within the EU from 26 May 2021, additional rules apply in Sweden from 15 July 2021.
+New regulations came into effect within the EU from May 26, 2021, and additional regulations apply in Sweden from July 15, 2021.

 Writing a final report